rust-lang/rfcs/text/0000-target-tier-policy.md

 - Tier 3 targets may have unusual requirements to build or use, but must not create legal issues for the Rust project or for developers who work on those targets.
+  - The target must not introduce license incompatibilities.
+  - Anything added to the Rust repository must be under the standard Rust license (`MIT OR Apache-2.0`).
+  - The target must not cause the Rust tools or libraries built for any other host (even when supporting cross-compilation to the new target) to depend on any new dependency less permissive than the Rust licensing policy.
+This applies whether the dependency is a Rust crate that would require adding new license exceptions (as specified by `src/tools/tidy/src/deps.rs` in the rust-lang/rust repository), or whether the dependency is a native library or binary.
+In other words, the introduction of the target must not cause a user installing or running a version of Rust or the Rust tools to be subject to any new license requirements.
+  - If the target supports building host tools (such as `rustc` or `cargo`), those host tools must not depend on proprietary (non-FOSS) libraries, other than ordinary runtime libraries supplied by the platform and commonly used by other binaries built for the target.
+For instance, `rustc` built for the target may depend on a common proprietary C runtime library or console output library, but must not depend on a proprietary code generation library or code optimization library.
+Rust's license permits such combinations, but the Rust project has no interest in maintaining such combinations within the scope of Rust itself, even at tier 3.
+  - New targets should not require proprietary (non-FOSS) components to link a functional binary or library.
 - Tier 3 targets should attempt to implement as much of the standard libraries as possible and appropriate (`core` for most targets, `alloc` for any target with a standard memory allocator, `std` for targets with an operating